Fashion Design Program

 Fashion Design I

-Students will learn to take measurements and to translate these measurements into a pattern (sloper) that can be used to create any design and create a perfect fit.
-Virginia Buck
+Students will learn how to take measurements and to translate measurements into a pattern (sloper) that can be used to create a clothing design to fit an individual.